ndd21/PHYS281/docs/demo-numpy.md

 # NumPy

 [NumPy](https://numpy.org/) is a Python library containing many useful features for numerical and scientific computation.
-It is not a @(built-in) module, but is available in the default Anaconda environment.
+It is not a @(built-in) module, but is available in the default Anaconda `base` environment.

 NumPy can be imported using: